WNT4: SERKAL syndrome

 A disruption of WNT4 synthesis in XX humans produces SERKAL syndrome.
 The genetic mutation is a homozygous C to T transition at cDNA position 341.
 This causes an alanine to valine residue substitution at amino acid position 114, a location highly conserved in all organisms, including zebrafish and Drosophila.
 The result is loss of function, which affects mRNA stability.
 Ultimately it causes female to male sex reversal.

 Mayer-Rokitansky-Kuster-Hauser Syndrome

-WNT4 has been clearly implicated in the atypical version of Mayer-Rokitansky-Kuster-Hauser Syndromefound in XX humans.
+WNT4 has been clearly implicated in the atypical version of Mayer-Rokitansky-Kuster-Hauser Syndrome found in XX humans.
 A genetic mutation causes a leucine to proline residue substitution at amino acid position 12.
 This occurrence reduces the intranuclear levels of β-catenin.
 In addition, it removes the inhibition of steroidogenic enzymes like 3β-hydroxysteriod dehydrogenase and 17α-hydroxylase.
 Patients usually have uterine hypoplasia, which is associated with biological symptoms of androgen excess.
 Furthermore, Müllerian abnormalities are often found.